 On the financial side of things, charges are posted at the time a reservation or a service is created.
 This information is processed instantly and doesn’t need a dedicated night audit to do so.
 Not only does this free up time, it also cuts the chances of mistakes.
 Another benefit is that immediate posting means reporting works not only for past dates but for the future as well, as you can easily check the expected revenue for next month.

 Unfortunately, we don’t live in a perfect world and although it would make things easier if, for example, everyone checked in prior to midnight, we know that isn’t the case.
 Fortunately, we have a simple solution: it’s called the editable history window.
-You decide the time period for this window, during which you can amend any reservation within the platform, with a maximum window of up to seven days into the past.
+You decide the time period for this window, during which you can amend any reservation within the reservation management software, with a maximum window of up to seven days into the past.
 This effectively gives you the power of time travel and means you can correct any mistakes, ensuring you have a pristine, accurate set of records.

 For instance: your guest was due to check-in on the 1st August but it gets to midnight and they haven’t shown up.
 The Mews PMS automatically rolls over to the next day (with no night audit, of course).
 However, at 1am your guest finally arrives to check-in, and so his reservation needs to show that he arrived on the 1st August, not the 2nd.
 All your receptionist – or any staff member – needs to do is click ‘check-in’ on the reservation, and the guest will be checked-in with the arrival date of 1st August.
 This means you’ll always have accurate data, which is also instantly updated for any reporting.